6192-sp24/fpga_test_reference/README.md

 source setup.sh
 cd processor
 ./test.sh add32 # or some other test -- do this before compiling
-make build.vcu108 # uses bsc and vivado to compile (ignore timing violation for now) make run.vcu108 # flash the fpga and read
+make build.vcu108 # uses bsc and vivado to compile make run.vcu108 # flash the fpga and read
 ```
+The build might take a while (few minutes),  (ignore timing violation for now).

 in simulation....
 ```